KPdir/kpdir.github.io/_posts/2016-07-08-find-the-best-departure-time.markdown

 ---
-title: "findbesttime - a web app that tells you when to leave so you can beat the traffic"
+title: "findbesttime: Beat the traffic - know when to leave on your trip."
 layout: post
 date: 2015-12-30
 fromdate: 2015-12-01